Skip to content

 I was a founding director of Eden Communications in the UK which launched the world’s first digital and interactive health TV channel, “Living Health”, in partnership with UK broadcasters.
 The channel received a number of awards for innovation.

-I acquired direct healthcare experience at Hamilton Health Sciences, McMaster University in Canada as head of a department focused on improving the quality of clinical services.
+I had direct healthcare experience at Hamilton Health Sciences, McMaster University in Canada as head of a department focused on improving the quality of clinical services.
 The work focused on clinical workflow, skill mix and patient experience.
 I tutored in the Faculty of Health Sciences in epidemiology.
 Amazing place to work!

 As Senior Lecturer at HSMC, University of Birmingham, UK, I taught and published on health policy and management decision making and priority setting.
 I advised the European Commission and the Council of Europe and governments.
 I was an Associate Dean of Medicine, Deputy Director Public Service MBA and Director Masters in Health Quality Management (quantitative methods / operational research).